Kim Nam-joo (singer): Other works

 Kim alongside groupmate Jung Eun-ji and Jang Hyun-seung, former member of Beast, released the single "A Year Ago" from the project A Cube For Season #White on January 3, 2013, to commemorate the success of their respective groups.

 In 2014, she performed "Seoul Lonely" with the hip-hop trio Phantom on several music programs.

 On June 2, 2015, she released a duet with BtoB's Yook Sung-jae entitled "Photograph", as part of Cube Entertainment's project single album A Cube For Season #Blue Season 2.

-On February 14, 2019, Kim launched her own fashion line, Sugar Please.

 Personal life

 Kim attended Seoul Performing Arts High School along with fellow Apink members Son Na-eun, Oh Ha-young, and former member Hong Yoo-kyung.
 She graduated in February 2014.
 In 2015, Kim was accepted to Sungkyunkwan University's Department of Performance Arts.